rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231022_New York Times Podcasts.md

 *  cookware from people passing through.
 *  You start looking at the character and you just kind of build from the character, Fisk
 *  told me.
-*  What I try to do with the sets is just… find the essence.
+*  What I try to do with the sets is justâ€¦ find the essence.
 *  We were seated in his office on the ground floor of his house.
 *  Like every other room, Fisk had meticulously remodeled it himself.
 *  The walls and carpet were matching palace arms red, a shade close to oxblood, illuminated